yuumbaalam/Yuum_demo/README.md

 # Yuum_demo
-I want to understand everything about Githu.
+I want to understand everything about Github.